 Is it possible that “sleep-tweeting” is a thing?
-Roseanne Barr, actress from the rebooted and then cancelled ABC comedy “Roseanne”, claimed that the sleep medication Ambien (zolpidem) caused her to tweet out racist comments about former Obama administration adviser Valerie Jarrett.
+Roseanne Barr, actress from the former ABC comedy “Roseanne”, claimed that the sleep medication Ambien (zolpidem) caused her to tweet out racist comments about former Obama administration adviser Valerie Jarrett.

-Sanofi, the maker of Ambien, quickly shot back: "While all pharmaceutical treatments have side effects, racism is not a known side effect of any Sanofi medication."
+Sanofi, the maker of Ambien, quickly replied: "While all pharmaceutical treatments have side effects, racism is not a known side effect of any Sanofi medication."

 Medications are known to have many odd side effects, like causing a black tongue, turning urine orange, or causing unsuspecting patients to take up compulsive gambling.

 Insomnia, defined as difficulty falling asleep, staying asleep, or both, is one of the most common health conditions -- roughly 40% to 50% of people have trouble sleeping.